parrt/msds501/README.md

 # Administrivia

 **ACADEMIC HONESTY.** You must abide by the copyright laws of the United States and academic honesty policies of USF.
 You may not copy code from other current or previous students.
 All suspicious activity will be investigated and, if warranted, passed to the Dean of Sciences for action.
-Copying answers or code from other students or sources during a quiz, exam, or for a project is a violation of the university’s honor code and will be treated as such.
+Copying answers or code from other students or sources during a test, exam, or for a project is a violation of the university’s honor code and will be treated as such.
 Plagiarism consists of copying material from any source and passing off that material as your own original work.
-Plagiarism is plagiarism: it does not matter if the source being copied is on the Internet, from a book or textbook, or from quizzes or problem sets written up by other students.
+Plagiarism is plagiarism: it does not matter if the source being copied is on the Internet, from a book or textbook, or from tests or problem sets written up by other students.
 Giving code or showing code to another student is also considered a violation.

 The golden rule: **You must never represent another person’s work as your own.**